Backup, Migrations and Restore

 ZFS replication

 Our only officially supported system for "offsite" backups is ZFS replication.
-Offsite can be either another machine, a zfs formated usb drive or other pool on the same system without any issues when it comes to the guides.
+Offsite can be either another machine, a zfs formatted usb drive or other pool on the same system without any issues when it comes to the guides.

 However, whilst zfs replication CAN be done to an archive file, which can be saved in whatever way the user fancies, we do not provide official support for it.
 Using zfs replication in this manner exponentially increases the chance of complications.